 The TPP group sessions that are part of the Spring Open House are a very useful way to discover what funding avenues are available, as is the above-cited website for incoming students.
 Several of the current TPP students have offered to share their experiences and answer your questions about the program.
 If you would like to communicate with our students, please contact Mr. Ed Ballo (email@example.com).
 Please also check the Open House page for updated information.

-Q: When should I inform TPP and MIT of my intention to accept, decline or defer the admission offer?
+Q: When should I inform TPP and MIT of my intention to accept or decline the admission offer?

 A: Please let us know your intention before April 15.
 You need to download the reply form and send it to the MIT Graduate Admissions Office before April 15.
-If you need additional time or if you wish to defer your admission, please contact us to discuss your options.
+If you need additional time, please contact us.

 Q: I’m an international student what forms will I need to fill out for my visa?